Unity-Technologies/com.unity.probuilder/Documentation~/Object_Export.md

 * [Asset-specific options](#Asset)
 * [Prefab-specific options](#Prefab)

-The one option that applies to all file format types is the __Include Children__ property, which you can enable to include not only selected Meshes, but also the children of selected objects in the exported Model.
+The only option that applies to all file format types is the __Include Children__ property, which you can enable to include not only selected Meshes, but also the child objects of selected objects in the exported Model.

 <a name="Asset"></a>